MaksimDzhangirov/backendBankExample/docs/part31-eng.md

         - system:masters
 ```

-We don't need the `map roles` section, so let's delete it.
+We don't need the `mapRoles` section, so let's delete it.
 Now, in the
-`map users` section, we have to put correct ARN of the `github-ci` user
+`mapUsers` section, we have to put correct ARN of the `github-ci` user
 we want to give access to the cluster.
 We can find its value in the
 IAM console.
 Let's open the `Users` page, select `github-ci` and click
 this button to copy its user ARN.